tomvonclef/OllamaRAG/README.md

 # RAG Explorer with ChromaDB

 ## Overview
-This is a full-featured Retrieval-Augmented Generation (RAG) application that utilizes ChromaDB, HuggingFace embeddings, and the Ollama LLM (DeepSeek-R1).
+This is a full-featured Retrieval-Augmented Generation (RAG) application that utilizes ChromaDB, HuggingFace embeddings, and the Ollama LLM (Qwen).
 The application allows users to upload documents, extract text, chunk the text, and perform queries to retrieve relevant information.

 ## Features
 - **Document Ingestion**: Upload `.txt` or `.pdf` files to extract text.